UK's Osborne: rate rigging by RBS, others "totally unacceptable"

-LONDON (Reuters) - British finance minister George Osborne on Wednesday criticized in the strongest terms the manipulation of global benchmark interest rates by the Royal Bank of Scotland and other banks.
+LONDON, Feb 6 (Reuters) - British finance minister George Osborne on Wednesday criticised in the strongest terms the manipulation of global benchmark interest rates by the Royal Bank of Scotland and other banks.

 “What happened at RBS and other banks is totally unacceptable,” he told reporters.